Net neutrality refers to a set of rules aiming at ensuring equal treatment of the information flow on the internet.

 You also have the right to be informed

-- Information on the possible traffic management measures which could be implemented;
+• information on the possible traffic management measures that may be implemented;

-- Information concerning the offered volumes and speeds (according to the procedures laid down by BIPT);
+• explanation on the volumes and speeds offered (according to the rules laid down by the BIPT);